SA to welcome back Queensland visitors

 The decision follows an earlier move by SA to lift coronavirus restrictions on people coming from Western Australia, Tasmania and the Northern Territory.

-Mr Marshall said South Australia would continue to take a staged approach in regard to other jurisdictions.
+Mr Marshall said South Australia would continue to take a staged approach in regard to other states.

-“Our legal advice is very clear, that we shouldn’t be unnecessarily detaining people without due cause,” he said.

-“And this is no due cause for citizens coming into South Australia from Queensland.”
+“Our legal advice is very clear, that we shouldn’t be unnecessarily detaining people without due cause and there is no due cause for citizens coming into South Australia from Queensland,” he said.

+“It’s our intention we lift all borders on July 20, but we don’t know what the level of community transmission that might be in different jurisdictions.

+“We will keep borders in place if we need to keep the people of South Australia protected.”

 In other changes coming into force on Friday, pubs, clubs and restaurants are set for a boost, with a big jump in the number of patrons allowed inside.